moorepants/eme185/content/pages/memos.rst

 This "memo" will be in the form of a CATME Team Maker Survey, a cover letter, and your résumé.
 You will receive a notice via email and will need to fill out the survey on the CATME website.
-Your cover letter and résumé should be turned in via Smartsite as a single PDF. **Note that your résumé should not exceed more that two pages.** Prepend the résumé with a 1 page cover letter that explains why you should be chosen for the projects that you have selected on the CATME survey.
+Your cover letter and résumé should be turned in via Canvas as a single PDF. **Note that your résumé should not exceed more that two pages.** Prepend the résumé with a 1 page cover letter that explains why you should be chosen for the projects that you have selected on the CATME survey.